jonathanGB/thunderstruct/docs/index.md

 | Second Call | 72                 |
 <center> *Table 3.
 Execution time of subsequent shared library calls* </center>

 We are not totally sure why that is the case, but we hypothesize that, just like serverless functions, there must be a big time difference between cold and warm starts.
-Overall, even though the extra programming complexity of using a shared library, the gain in performance could not be ignored, hence we decided to use ctypes.
+Overall, even though the extra programming complexity of using a shared library, the gain in performance could not be ignored, hence we decided to use ctypes for the go, gRPC, OMP, and hybrid implementations.

 ## Sparse Matrices